Kadal (soundtrack): Critical response

-The soundtrack album opened up with highly positive reviews.
-Music Aloud stated, "A R Rahman does it again for Mani Ratnam with an exquisite mix of genres not often heard in Tamil."
+The soundtrack album received positive reviews.
+Music Aloud stated "A R Rahman does it again for Mani Ratnam with an exquisite mix of genres not often heard in Tamil."
 Indiaglitz on a positive note stated, "Rahman delivers of Mani Ratnam once again."
-Behindwoods quoted, "Kadal is salt of the earth stuff from A.R.
+Behindwoods quoted "Kadal is salt of the earth stuff from A.R.
 Rahman that is rewarding of your time spent on it."
 Sri Krishna of Musicperk summarized, "There’s an unwritten rule in Indian Cinema that goes something like this: “Rahman reserves his God Mode for Mani Ratnam“.
 The validity of that statement has once again been established beyond ambiguity, Kadal is one for the ages, if you are a fan of deep, enduring music."
 Pavithra Srinivasan of Rediff stated in her review, "It's been said that A R Rahman always delivers his very best for Mani Ratnam.
 It looks like it with Kadal, where the composer experiments and runs riot with different styles with some success."
 In an interview with CNN-IBN, senior film journalist Sreedhar Pillai said, "I definitely think it [Kadal] is ARR's best in recent times, the magic is very much there!" and he added that the album "has taken Tamil music to the next level."
 In contrast, India Today stated that the album "falls short to be called Rahman's best", but called it "enjoyable".

 Chart performance

 Within a day of its release on 22 November 2012, the song "Elay Keechaan" notched to position one and "Nenjukkule" at two on iTunes India charts.
 Though the latter track clinched down, "Elay Keechaan" continued to be the chart topper for over two weeks.
 The complete album held the first position on iTunes India charts post its release.
 All the songs marked their position in the top ten songs category on iTunes.
-This made Kadal's soundtrack enter into number one soundtrack album of India by December 2012.
+This made Kadal's soundtrack enter into number one soundtrack album in India by December 2012.

 Track listing

 Original Version

 Prior to the release of the Tamil soundtrack album the song names were available over the internet by early November 2012.

 The complete track listing was released on the film's official social networking page as well as on A.R.
-Rahman's official website on 26 November 2012.
+Rahman's official website on 25 November 2012.